awesomemotive/easy-digital-downloads/readme.txt

 **A Message from our President**

 Since 2012, I've been helping build Easy Digital Downloads and making it the best eCommerce solution for digital creators.
-Now, as the President of the company, my commitment continues to be making Easy Digital Downloads the most effortless way to manage your ecommerce store, handle billing, protect your files, integrate with payment processors, and sell your digital products.
+Now, as the President of the company, my commitment continues to be making Easy Digital Downloads the most effortless way to manage your ecommerce store, handle billing, protect your files, integrate with payment processors, and sell your digital products and services.

 I'm proud of what we've built and our world-class customer support team that is here to help you succeed.
 I hope you enjoy using Easy Digital Downloads.